 0.813em - @sizeSSSuper Small - 15px when directly inheriting from the base size.

-2.6em - @tabSizeSuSuper size overide - 42px when directly inheriting from the base size.
+2.6em - @tabSizeSuSuper size override - 42px when directly inheriting from the base size.

-1.6875em - @tabSizeXXLExtra extra large overide - 27px when directly inheriting from the base size.
+1.6875em - @tabSizeXXLExtra extra large override - 27px when directly inheriting from the base size.

-1.5em - @tabSizeXLExtra large overide - 26px when directly inheriting from the base size.
+1.5em - @tabSizeXLExtra large override - 26px when directly inheriting from the base size.

-2.6em - @mobSizeSuSuper size overide - 30px when directly inheriting from the base size.
+2.6em - @mobSizeSuSuper size override - 30px when directly inheriting from the base size.